robot-feedback/feedback-impact/code/README.md

 ### System Test
 1. To test whether the nao robot is working fine, activate the `nao` conda environment and then run `nao_client.py`.
-Before that update your nao `robot_ip` in the code.
     ```
     conda activate nao
     python nao_client.py